sfu-natlang/align-type-tacl2017-code/README.md

 # align-type-tacl2017-code

+This is the implementation of our TACL paper Joint Prediction of Word Alignment with Alignment Types.

+## Features
+- Baseline IBM1
+- Baseline HMM-based word alignment (Och and Ney, 2003)
-Joint prediction of word alignment with alignment types
+- Generative models (IBM1+Type+Gen and HMM+Type+Gen) for the joint prediction of word alignment with alignment types

+## Citation
+If you use this code in your research, please cite the following paper:

+Anahita Mansouri Bigvand, Te Bu, and Anoop Sarkar, "Joint prediction of word alignment with alignment types", *Transactions of the Association for Computational Linguistics* (2017)

 ## Usage
     USAGE: java -jar type-aligner.jar [OPTIONS]